SymonBezerra/stellar-types/README.md

 })
 ```

+In theory, you can pass a simple Lua table to the `type` parameter, however, if you must work with array-like tables, uses `types.ARRAY`.

 ## Validating string-indexed tables

 String-indexed tables are validated via their metatable (inheritance).
 You may use a StellarType or a regular table indexed by strings (dictionary).
 If the table is a regular dictionary, no metatable will be validated, which it means only user-defined validations will be performed.